 - Funding studies on the effects of endocrine disrupting compounds, which include DES, phthalates, bisphenol A, atrazine and a host of other pesticides and plastics, on human sexuality and reproductive health.
 In 2007 Congress recognized the deleterious effects of phthalates in children’s toys and banned their use.
 In 2010 Maryland banned the sale of baby bottles and children’s cups with BPA.
 We can no longer afford to assume that these chemicals flooding our environment are safe.
 We must take adequate precautions to protect future generations.

 - Providing first-class treatment, child care and legal/forensic support to victims of rape and domestic violence.
-The new Family Justice Center in Rockville, promoted by Councilmember Trachtenberg and which opened in 2009 with the support of County Executive Leggett, has taken the lead in providing such a full-service environment.
-Already over 5000 families, hailing from more than 150 countries, have been treated at the Center.
-State law needs a serious overhaul, beginning with loosening the evidentiary standards for temporary and permanent protective orders, but also expanding to include more vigorous prosecutions for sexual assault and date rape, and expanded services for the victims of those crimes.
-State law needs a serious overhaul, beginning with loosening the evidentiary standards for temporary and permanent protective orders, but also expanding to include more vigorous prosecutions for sexual assault and date rape, and expanded services for the victims of those crimes.
+The Family Justice Center in Rockville, promoted by Councilmember Trachtenberg and which opened in 2009 with the support of County Executive Leggett, has taken the lead in providing such a full-service environment.
+Already over 8000 families, hailing from more than 150 countries, have been treated at the Center.
+State law needs a serious overhaul, beginning with loosening the evidentiary standards for temporary and permanent protective orders, and confronting the issue of access of rapists to the offspring of their victims, but also expanding to include more vigorous prosecutions for sexual assault and date rape, and expanded services for the victims of those crimes.

-I have lived with many of these issues, and I am fully committed to speaking out on the floor of the Senate and in the halls of the august buildings of the Capitol.
+I have lived with many of these issues, and I am fully committed to speaking out on the floor of the Assembly and in the halls of the august buildings of the state capitol.

 But I will not simply speak out - I will lead by engaging those opposed to this agenda in fair and open dialogue.
 As a woman steeped in the words of the Bible, and having been raised in an orthodox Jewish environment, I will use my life’s experiences to continue to meet with members of faith communities to move forward in providing quality medical care to all and science education to our children while respecting everyone’s rights under the First Amendment.